Jeanne-Marie Leprince de Beaumont: Life and work

-Christened Marie-Barbe, she was born in 1711 in Rouen, the daughter of Barbe Plantart and Jean-Baptiste Le Prince, and died in 1778.
-She lost her mother when she was eleven years old.
-She and her younger sister were subsequently mentored by two wealthy women who enrolled them into the convent school at Ernemont in Rouen.
+Christened as Marie-Barbe Le Prince, she was born in 1711 in Rouen, France, the eldest daughter of Jean-Baptiste Le Prince, a sculptor and painter, and his second wife Barbe Plantart.
+Having lost her mother when she was eleven years old, she and her younger sister, Catherine, were subsequently mentored by two wealthy women who enrolled them in a convent school at Ernemont in Rouen.
 Upon completing their educations, they remained there as teachers from 1725 to 1735.
+In 1735, instead of taking her vow as a nun, she left the convent school and settled in Metz, France where her father was staying with his third wife.

 De Beaumont then obtained a prestigious position as a singing teacher to the children at the Court of the Duke of Lorraine, Stanisław Leszczyński, at Lunéville.